yingfeng23/yingfeng23.github.io/_pages/about.md

 Before Ph.D., I received my **Master of Research (MRes) Sport Business** Degree with Distinction from the <a href="https://www.lborolondon.ac.uk/institutes/sport-business/">Institute for Sport Business</a>, at Loughborough University.

-Before that, I studies **BSc Sport Ecnomics and Management** at Beijing Sport University.
+Before that, I studied **BSc Sport Ecnomics and Management** at Beijing Sport University.

 My research interests cover  human-robot interaction, digital anthropomorphism, neuromarketing and communication.